-LBD15693-01-2
+LBD15693-02-2

-S. 7351 2
+S. 7351--A 2

-person or corporation operating a steam surface railroad for an offense specified in this section may be found and tried in any county within the state in which such railroad ran at the time of such offense.
+upon conviction therefor, shall be fined not less than [five hundred] ONE THOUSAND nor more than [twenty] TWENTY-FIVE thousand dollars or imprisoned for not more than one year plus one day, or punished by both such fine and imprisonment, for each such offense.
+An indictment of a person or corporation operating a steam surface railroad for an offense specified in this section may be found and tried in any county within the state in which such railroad ran at the time of such offense.

 - S 3.
-The commissioner of labor, in consultation with the empire state development corporation, department of civil service and other state agencies, together with the business council and New York state AFL-CIO and any other group or organization that the commissioner of labor may consult with, shall issue or cause to be issued to the governor, temporary president of the senate, speaker of the assembly and the respective chair of the labor committee in the senate and assembly a report on or before May 1, 2013 on issues relating to the wage differential between men and women and between minorities and non-minorities in the same job and jobs that are dissimilar but that required equivalent composites of skill, welfare, responsibility and working in the New York state job market.
-Such report shall include, but not be limited to: - (a) researching the trends in this area in the public and private sector including labor organizations within the state; - (b) identifying the major issues relating to wage differential within the public and private sector including cost to the state, local governmental units and private sector businesses for compliance with wage differential compliance; - (c) providing legislative and policy recommendations regarding wage differential including sanctions and penalties; - (d) issues concerning the enforcement and adequacy of current state laws related to such issues, including section 194 of the labor law; - (e) laws and policies in other states that deal with the wage differential and with wage discrimination; and - 28 (f) investigation of the relative weight of discrimination and other 29 factors that may lead to the wage differential. - S 4.
+The commissioner of labor, in consultation with the empire state development corporation, department of civil service and other state agencies, together with the business council and New York state AFL-CIO, a statewide women's economic empowerment organization and any other group or organization that the commissioner of labor may consult with, shall issue or cause to be issued to the governor, temporary president of the senate, speaker of the assembly and the respective chair of the labor committee in the senate and assembly a report on or before May 1, 2013 on issues relating to the wage differential between men and women and between minorities and non-minorities in the same job and jobs that are dissimilar but that required equivalent composites of skill, welfare, responsibility and working in the New York state job market.
+Such report shall include, but not be limited to: - (a) researching the trends in this area in the public and private sector including labor organizations within the state; - (b) identifying the major issues relating to wage differential within the public and private sector including cost to the state, local governmental units and private sector businesses for compliance with wage differential compliance; - (c) providing legislative and policy recommendations regarding wage differential including sanctions and penalties; - (d) issues concerning the enforcement and adequacy of current state laws related to such issues, including section 194 of the labor law; - (e) laws and policies in other states that deal with the wage differential and with wage discrimination; and - (f) investigation of the relative weight of discrimination and other factors that may lead to the wage differential. - S 4.
 This act shall take effect immediately.